-8.7.1 The Council recognises that all election candidates have rights to information from the Council administration.
+- 8.7.1 The Council recognises that all election candidates have rights to information from the Council administration.
 However, it is important that sitting Councillors continue to receive information that is necessary to fulfil their elected roles.
-Neither Councillors nor candidates will receive information or advice from Council staff that might be perceived to support

-- election campaigns, and there shall be complete transparency in the provision of all information and advice during the election period. - 8.7.2 Information and briefing material prepared by staff for Councillors during the pre-election caretaker period will relate only to matters before the Council or to existing Council services and programs. - 8.7.3 An Information Request Register will be maintained by the Manager Governance commencing nomination day, 22 September 2020.
+Neither Councillors nor candidates will receive information or advice from Council staff that might be perceived to support election campaigns, and there shall be complete transparency in the provision of all information and advice during the election period. - 8.7.2 Information and briefing material prepared by staff for Councillors during the pre-election caretaker period will relate only to matters before the Council or to existing Council services and programs. - 8.7.3 An Information Request Register will be maintained by the Manager Governance Safety & Property commencing nomination day, 24 September 2024.
 This Register will be a public document that records all requests for any information by candidates, and the responses given to those requests.
-Those responses will be provided by General Managers, Manager Governance or the Chief Executive Officer.
+Those responses will be provided by General Managers, Manager Governance Safety & Property or the Chief Executive Officer.
 Only information that can be reasonably accessed will be released.
-The Register will exclude queries relating to items listed on formal Council meeting agendas during the election period. - 8.7.4 The Council will suspend the holding of Council or Town Planning Committee meetings during the election period.
+The Register will exclude queries relating to items listed on formal Council meeting agendas during the election period.

+8.7.4 The Council will suspend the holding of Council or Town Planning Committee meetings during the election period other than the holding of a meeting to consider the Annual Reportor meetings required due to an emergency or exceptional circumstances